azat-co/practicalnode/chapter2/chapter2.md

 # Express.js Hello World Example

-This is the first and the last hello world example in this book! :-) The goal is to show readers how easy is it to create Express.js apps from scratch without generators, fancy modules and middleware.
+This is the second and the last hello world example in this book! :-) The goal is to show readers how easy is it to create Express.js apps from scratch without generators, fancy modules and middleware.
 We&#39;ll go through these sections:

 - Setting up folders
 - npm init and package.json